 Check out our weekly features on Facebook.

-Palouse Habitat for Humanity Surplus Sale accepts donations of new and used building materials and home improvement items.
+Palouse Habitat Surplus Sale accepts donations of new and used building materials and home improvement items.
 All donated material must be either new or in good working condition.
 The Surplus Sale reserves the right to respectfully refuse any item offered for donation.
 Donations are accepted only during store hours; please do not leave items at the front or back door without Surplus Sale inspection and acceptance.

 Business or whole house move-outs.
 We are grateful that you are thinking of supporting Palouse Habitat and we are happy to discuss with you a large donation and coordinate pick-up.